eriklemy/eriklemy/README.md

 ## About Me

-My name is Erick Lemmy, and I am a computer engineering student in my 9th semester at PUCPR.
-Currently, I am also engaged in an internship as a researcher within a Research and Development team.
-Working on vehicle classification using advanced technologies such as LiDAR and Doppler, coupled with image processing and machine learning techniques.
+My name is Erick Lemmy, and I am a Computer Engineer from PUCPR.
+Currently, I am pursuing my Master's in Engineering while actively contributing to a Research and Development team.
+My work focuses on vehicle classification using cutting-edge technologies, including LiDAR and Doppler, combined with image processing and machine learning techniques to enhance accuracy and efficiency in traffic monitoring systems.

 ## GitHub Stats